mortadalb/KNN-ML-Motor/README.md

 ## KNN-ML-Motor

-A KNN Machine Learning model setup to classify good and bad motor isnurance business for new and existing clients based on a specific insurance market.
+A KNN Machine Learning model setup to classify good and bad motor insurance business for new and existing clients based on a specific insurance market.

 ### The key specs of this model are the following: